 Welcome to Saint Anthony Hospital!
 You will see a wealth of acute general pediatrics in addition to gaining unique insight into the challenges of working in a community setting, with limited availability of resources and access to sub-specialty services.
-Your patient population will be an ethnically and socioeconomically diverse community, very different from patients we see at Comer.
+Your patient population will be an ethnically and socioeconomically diverse community, often different from patients you see at Comer.

 Before Your Rotation

-- If not previously completed, paragon training will be done on the morning of the first day
+- If not previously completed, Paragon (EMR for Saint Anthony Hospital) training will be done on the morning of the first day.

 - Paragon training and IDs should be obtained prior to beginning the rotation during initial orientation.
 If not done then should be obtained on the first day of the rotation.

-- Floor service comprised of one PL1 and one senior resident (PL2 or PL3) supervised by the on-call hospitalist for the day
+- Floor service is comprised of one PL1 and one senior resident (PL2/3/4) supervised by the on-call hospitalist, hospitalist schedule often rotates on daily basis.

-- 4 week rotation includes 28 hours call every fourth night for the senior resident
+- 4-week rotation includes 28-hour call every fourth night for the senior resident.

-- The intern works day shifts and stays late every 3rd day to help with admissions
+- The PL1 works day shifts and stays until ~9pm every third day.

-- Days off are dependent on call schedule and fall on weekend days on which you are not on call or post-call
+- Days off are dependent on the call schedule and fall on weekend days on which you are not on call or post-call.

-- Sign out is at 7:00 AM on weekdays and on 8:00 AM on weekends and holidays
+- Sign out is at 7:00 AM on weekdays and at 8:00 AM on weekends and holidays

 - All residents pre-round on patients until 8:30AM

 - Teaching rounds take place at 10:00 AM every morning by the designated teaching attendings.
-Rounds conclude before 11:00 AM to allow post call resident to complete tasks and notes
+Rounds conclude to allow post-call resident to complete tasks and notes before 11:00 AM.

 Roles and Responsibilities